joshmu/vscode-create-relative-file/README.md

 If input has a trailing forward slash then create folder insead:

 > `../newFolder/`

-Default to workspace path when there is no active document.

 ### If you enjoy this plugin go smack a ⭐️ on it @ [Github](https://github.com/joshmu/vscode-create-relative-file)